Queen Elizabeth Caught In Offshore Investment Scandal After £10 Million Fund Exposed In Leaked Paradise Papers

 Queen Elizabeth invested private funds in offshore tax havens and this was exposed after the “Paradise Papers” emerged.
-Based on the leaked documents, the British Queen has millions of fund stored in the Cayman Islands and Bermuda.
+Based on the leaked documents, the British Queen has millions of funds stored in the Cayman Islands and Bermuda.

-The controversial expose` was reportedly obtained by Süddeutsche Zeitung, a German newspaper.
+The controversial exposè was reportedly obtained by Süddeutsche Zeitung, a German newspaper.
 Aside from the Queen, many other rich and famous personalities were revealed to have been involved in the offshore investment, probably to avoid huge tax payments in Britain.

 The Duchy of Lancaster, the private estate that provides a source of independent income to the Queen, was said to have funds in the said territories that amount to £10 million or over US$13 million.

-Further, the leaked files showed that parts of the Queen’s money were invested in an account that was contributing to a chain with a bad record of irresponsible lending called the BrightHouse and Threshers, a liquor store chain.
-Ultimately, the former went bankrupt in 2010 after owing U.K. some £17.5 million in taxes.
+Further, the leaked files showed that parts of the Queen’s money were invested in an account that was contributing to a chain with a bad record of irresponsible lending called BrightHouse and Threshers, a liquor store chain.
+Ultimately, the former went bankrupt in 2010 after owing the U.K. some £17.5 million in taxes.

 On Oct.
 6, the Central Bureau of Investigation held a conference in connection with the Queen’s offshore investments.
 During the event, Jeremy Corbyn, chief of the Labor Party, said that “anyone who puts money into a tax haven to avoid paying tax should acknowledge the damage it does to society.”